Impactful Research

 Learn More

-The Early-Career Faculty Research Engagement and Mentoring Program provides early-career tenure-track faculty networking opportunities and targeted grant and research development support.
+The Early-Career Faculty Research Engagement and Mentoring Program provides early-career tenure-track faculty with networking opportunities and targeted grant and research development support.
 The program includes a series of workshops, panel discussions, and roundtable conversations on identifying funding opportunities, writing successful proposals, managing start-up funds, building research teams, and planning a research-productive summer.

 In the 2023-2024 academic year, multiple Advancing Research Excellence sessions were held, covering such topics as maximizing start-up funds, working with honors students to advance research projects, managing time for a productive summer, and understanding the promotion and tenure process.
 In addition, tenure-track faculty were supported with opportunities to participate in the Faculty Writing Retreat and the Overnight Writing Retreat, attend the Write Winning Grant Proposals Seminar (Phase I and Phase II) hosted by the Division of Research and Innovation, and access a new SharePoint site developed by the Office of Research and Grant Administration.